Matistjati/kattistools/readme.md

 software with the folder you're using).

 ## Philosophy
-What this tool tries to do is in some sense impossible in the general.
-Therefore, there is some amount of trade-off between false positives and false negatives.
-We have chosen to prioritze:
+Priorities:

 - Minimizing false negatives.
 Therefore, false positives become more common.
-- Not adding any metadata to problem packages.
+- Don't add any metadata to problem packages.
 The only way that problem packages should change from using this tool is that they are of higher quality.
-No #exclude
+- Checks should be cheap and run fast.
+It currently takes 5 seconds to check all 400 problems in my problems folder

 ## Example usage